Timelaying/Shopta/shopping-taxi-app/README.md

 Environment variables are loaded via dotenv (config.ts, jwtConfig.ts).

+### Socket configuration

+- `NEXT_PUBLIC_API_URL` (e.g., `http://localhost:5001/api`) continues to point to the REST API base path.
+- `NEXT_PUBLIC_SOCKET_URL` is optional.
+When set, the frontend Socket.IO clients connect to this origin (e.g., `http://localhost:5001`).
+- If `NEXT_PUBLIC_SOCKET_URL` is not provided, the clients derive the socket origin from `NEXT_PUBLIC_API_URL` by stripping any trailing `/api` segment.

+Both the driver trip tracker and the admin live map now share this configuration helper to ensure they reach the Socket.IO server at `/socket.io` while leaving REST calls on the existing Axios client.

 parseJwt and isTokenExpired utilities handle token parsing and expiry checks.

 Pointers for Learning Next